Skip to main content

 Technical Analysis

 CVE-2024-30088 is a kernel-level elevation of privilege vulnerability identified in Microsoft Windows 10 Version 1809 (build 10.0.17763.0).
-The root cause is a Time-of-check Time-of-use (TOCTOU) race condition (CWE-367), where the system improperly handles timing between checking a condition and using the resource, allowing an attacker to manipulate the state between these operations.
-This flaw exists in the Windows kernel, which manages core system functions and security boundaries.
-An attacker with low privileges and local access can exploit this race condition to elevate their privileges to higher levels, potentially SYSTEM or kernel-level privileges.
-The CVSS v3.1 base score is 7.0 (high), reflecting the vulnerability's significant impact on confidentiality, integrity, and availability, but also the high attack complexity and requirement for local privileges.
-No user interaction is needed, and the scope is unchanged, meaning the vulnerability affects only the local system.
-No known exploits have been reported in the wild as of the publication date (June 11, 2024).
-The vulnerability was reserved on March 22, 2024, and is publicly disclosed with enriched CISA data.
-The absence of patch links suggests that fixes may be pending or in progress.
-This vulnerability is critical for environments still running Windows 10 Version 1809, which, despite being an older release, remains in use in some enterprise and industrial systems.
+The root cause is a Time-of-check Time-of-use (TOCTOU) race condition (CWE-367), where the system improperly handles the timing between checking a condition and using the result, allowing an attacker to exploit this timing window.
+Specifically, the vulnerability exists in the Windows kernel, which manages core system operations and security.
+An attacker with low-level privileges and local access can trigger this race condition to escalate their privileges to SYSTEM level, effectively gaining full control over the affected machine.
+The CVSS 3.1 base score is 7.0 (high), reflecting the high impact on confidentiality, integrity, and availability, but with a higher attack complexity and requirement for local privileges.
+No user interaction is needed, and no known exploits have been reported in the wild as of the publication date.
+The vulnerability was reserved in March 2024 and published in June 2024, with no patch links currently available, indicating that remediation is pending.
+This vulnerability is particularly concerning for environments where legacy Windows 10 systems remain operational, as attackers could leverage this flaw to bypass security controls and execute arbitrary code with elevated privileges.

 Potential Impact